Idaho Drug Offenses

 Possession of Drug Paraphernalia - It is unlawful for any person to use, or to possess with intent to

 - prepare, test, analyze,

 - or otherwise introduce into the human body a controlled substance.

 Possession With Intent To Distribute - Under Idaho law it is a felony for any person to manufacture, deliver, or possess with intent to manufacture or deliver a controlled substance.
 The penalty for doing so is dictated by what schedule the drug is considered.

 Delivery Of A Controlled Substance Where Children Are Present - It is unlawful for any person to manufacture or deliver, or possess with the intent to manufacture or deliver, a controlled substance as defined in Schedules I, II, III and IV, upon the same premises where a child under the age of eighteen (18) years is present.

 Trafficking - Trafficking is determined by the substance and the weight.
 This is a serious drug offense that carries mandatory minimum prison sentences.

-It isn't only the stereotypical "illegal drugs" that can lead to a drug crimes conviction in Idaho.
+Prescription Drug Charges - It isn't only the stereotypical "illegal drugs" that can lead to a drug crimes conviction in Idaho.
 Illegal use of otherwise-legal prescription drugs (like opioid painkillers) can also lead to criminal charges.

 Hire An Experienced Drug Crime Lawyer To Fight For You

 Do not fight the system on your own, you have too much on the line!
 Protect your rights and your freedom.
-Call me today for a free consultation.